hemanth304050/Simple-Bank-System.c/README.md

 ---

-🚀 How To Run
+🚀 How to Run

 🪟 Windows

-This project is primarily designed for a Windows C compiler/environment because it uses:
+This project uses:

 #include <conio.h>